-We are always looking for a high level of quality, first-rate technical properties and high durability in our products.
-Recycled material does not always enable the technical features intended for a specific product, but this is exactly the area where we want to develop and find solutions that ensure Halti’s high-quality standards, without making any compromises over our environmental responsibility.
-This is not impossible but calls for hard work.
-The recycled synthetic material used in Halti’s clothes and shoes comes from PET- bottles and post-industrial waste.
-The use of recycled polyester and polyamide reduces our dependence on crude oil and also allows us to utilise material that would otherwise end up in landfills.
+In our products, we always aim for quality, top-tuned technical features and durability.
+Recycled materials do not always enable the desired technical features for the product, but this is exactly where we want to develop and find solutions where the technicality remains high-class without forgetting our environmental responsibility.
+It is not impossible, but there is still a lot of work.
+The use of recycled polyester reduces dependence on crude oil and creates opportunities to utilize materials that would otherwise end up in landfills.

 SAFE FABRICS AND ACCESSORIES

-It is vital to us that all fabrics and accessories we use in our products are safe for the manufacturer, for the environment and for the end users.
+It is of the utmost importance to us that the fabrics and accessories we use in the products are safe for the workers handling them, the surrounding nature, and the final users of the product.

 Perfluorinated compounds (PFC) have for long been key ingredients in the production of outdoor clothing, because they enable superior long-lasting water resistance.
 In recent years, the adverse impact of PFCs have been studied more, and without proper protection they have been found to be hazardous for the environment and people.
 We have aimed to find PFC-free solutions for our products and starting from the summer 2020, all our DWR-treated products will be fully PFC-free.
 All our shoes are always fully PFC-free.